wxgao33/xMarkerFinder/README.md

 ```
 - Input files:
 train_metadata.txt: the clinical metadata of the training dataset.
-uncorrelated_effective_feature.txt: independent features derived from effective features.
+uncorrelated_effective_feature.txt: independent features derived from *effective features*.
 - Output files:
-candidate_marker.txt: identified optimal panel of candidate markers, used as model input for all subsequent steps.
+candidate_biomarker.txt: identified optimal panel of *candidate biomarkers*, used as model input for all subsequent steps.
 #### 6*.
 Boruta feature selection.
 Besides Triple-E feature selection procedure, we provide an alternative method, feature selection with the Boruta algorithm.
 ```